-Congress just approved $284 billion for Paycheck Protection Program, but it won’t fix these key issues
+Congress just approved $284 billion for the Paycheck Protection Program, but it won’t fix these key issues

 The PPP was a short-term solution intended to support small businesses through the spring.
 It’s now clear that the pandemic is not a short-term crisis.
 Small businesses need long-term support to survive the winter, the third pandemic wave, and, most likely, a long wait for a widely distributed vaccine.

 The existing PPP structure was designed to protect employment for the short term.
-Many businesses laid off employees once the eight and 24-week requirements to maintain pre-COVID headcount expired.
+Many businesses laid off employees once the eight- and 24-week requirements to maintain pre-COVID headcount expired.
 A Gusto report found that the likelihood of an employee losing their job rose 25% within a week of this expiration date.
 In fact, our report estimates that more than 900,000 jobs were lost as a result of these requirements expiring, representing about 40% of the jobs the PPP has been credited with saving.

-Instead of another short-term patch based on optimistic assumptions about the virus and economic recovery, small business aid must include automatic stabilizers that provide support based on economic indicators.
+Instead of another short-term patch based on optimistic assumptions about the virus and economic recovery, small-business aid must include automatic stabilizers that provide support based on economic indicators.
 For example, businesses that demonstrate ongoing revenue loss should be eligible for an additional eight weeks of payroll protection for each month that the labor force participation rate remains below pre-pandemic levels.
 This provision would ensure continued economic aid, rather than leaving many billions of dollars in aid unclaimed.

 Small businesses urgently need a better aid solution

 The coming months may be even more dire for small businesses than this spring when the PPP first rolled out.
-New lockdowns and winter weather will keep customers at home, and another wave of COVID has spread across the country.
+New lockdowns and winter weather will keep customers at home, and another wave of COVID-19 has spread across the country.

 Repeating the mistakes of previous aid packages that excluded many of the businesses that desperately needed support will be devastating to our economy, with long-lasting negative consequences.
 Instead of renewing the same measures and expecting a better outcome, Congress must address the fundamental issues that made funding inaccessible to the underserved businesses that need it most.